MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     The **Issues** section allows you to view and manage issues from your GitHub repositories directly within Visual Studio Code.

+    > **IMPORTANT**: To save time during this training exercise, issues are resolved in batches.
+However, Microsoft and GitHub recommend resolving each issue individually with separate commits.
+The GitHub Pull Requests extension is designed to facilitate processing issues individually and in separate branches.
+Resolving issues individually provides better traceability, easier code reviews, and safer rollback options if problems arise.

 1. Take a minute to review the issues listed under the **Issues** section.

     You should see the same issues that you reviewed earlier in the GitHub web interface.

+1.

 1. Open GitHub Copilot's Chat view and ensure that the **Ask** mode is selected.